-YESCARTA® administration can result in severe, life-threatening, and fatal reactions like cytokine release syndrome (CRS) and serious neurologic adverse reactions.
+YESCARTA® and TECARTUS® administration can result in severe, life-threatening, and fatal reactions like cytokine release syndrome (CRS) and serious neurologic adverse reactions.

-YESCARTA® will only be supplied to hospitals and associated centres that are certified and only if the healthcare professionals (HCPs) involved in the treatment of a patient have completed the training programme and have on-site, immediate access to tocilizumab.
+YESCARTA® and TECARTUS® will only be supplied to hospitals and associated centres that are certified and only if the healthcare professionals (HCPs) involved in the treatment of a patient have completed the training programme and have on-site, immediate access to tocilizumab.

-To mitigate the safety risks associated with this product, clinical facilities must be specifically certified prior to ordering YESCARTA®.
+To mitigate the safety risks associated with this product, clinical facilities must be specifically certified prior to ordering YESCARTA® or TECARTUS®.

-Purpose of the educational material for YESCARTA®
+Purpose of the educational material for YESCARTA® and TECARTUS®

-This guide is intended to provide information on serious adverse reactions of CRS and serious neurologic adverse reactions/immune effector cell-associated neurotoxicity syndrome (ICANS) associated with YESCARTA®, including guidance on monitoring for CRS and neurologic adverse reactions and reporting of any adverse reactions.
+This guide is intended to provide information on serious adverse reactions of CRS and serious neurologic adverse reactions/immune effector cell-associated neurotoxicity syndrome (ICANS) associated with YESCARTA® and TECARTUS®, including guidance on monitoring for CRS and neurologic adverse reactions and reporting of any adverse reactions.
 The educational material will focus on how to manage symptoms associated with CRS and serious neurologic adverse reactions/ICANS.
 HCPs are encouraged to report any suspected adverse reactions.
 All patients or their caregivers must be given a Patient Educational Guide and Patient Alert Card (PAC) by their HCP to educate them about the symptoms of CRS and serious neurologic adverse reactions/ICANS and the need to report the symptoms to their treating doctor immediately.
 It is advised that patients keep the PACs with them at all times and show it to any HCP who may treat them.

-The full Singapore Package Insert and the Patient Information Leaflet for YESCARTA® contain a more detailed description of the risks associated with YESCARTA®.
-This HCP Educational Material will enable you to understand how YESCARTA® is used and will help you to:
+The full Singapore Package Insert and the Patient Information Leaflet for YESCARTA® and TECARTUS® contain a more detailed description of the risks associated with YESCARTA® and TECARTUS®.
+This HCP Educational Material will enable you to understand how YESCARTA® and TECARTUS® are used and will help you to:

-- Identify patients with serious adverse reactions of CRS and serious neurologic adverse reactions/ICANS - Grade the severity of CRS or serious neurologic adverse reactions/ICANS - Appropriately manage the adverse reactions of CRS or serious neurologic adverse reactions/ICANS according to the severity grade - Utilise the Patient Educational Guide and PAC with patients - Report adverse reactions and facilitate continued monitoring of the product
+- Identify patients with serious adverse reactions of CRS and serious neurologic adverse reactions/ICANS - Grade the severity of CRS or serious neurologic adverse reactions/ICANS

+Appropriately manage the adverse reactions of CRS or serious neurologic adverse reactions/ICANS according to the severity grade

+- · Utilise the Patient Educational Guide and PAC with patients - Report adverse reactions and facilitate continued monitoring of the product

-The information in this guide is provided by KITE, a Gilead Company, (hereafter referred to as Kite) for HCPs who are involved in the treatment of patients who receive YESCARTA®.
+The information in this guide is provided by Kite, a Gilead Company, (hereafter referred to as Kite) for HCPs who are involved in the treatment of patients who receive YESCARTA® or TECARTUS®.
 To obtain copies of the Patient Educational Guide and PAC, contact Kite Medical Information at asiamedinfo@gilead.com.
-You may refer to the YESCARTA® Singapore Package Insert for more information.
+You may refer to the YESCARTA® and/or TECARTUS® Singapore Package Insert for more information.

-What is YESCARTA®
+What are YESCARTA® and TECARTUS®

-YESCARTA® is a CD19-directed genetically modified autologous T-cell immunotherapy product that binds to CD19-expressing cancer cells and normal B cells.
-Following anti-CD19 chimeric antigen receptor (CAR)-T cell engagement with CD19-expressing target cells, the CD28 co-stimulatory domains and CD3-zeta signaling domain activate downstream signaling cascades that lead to T-cell activation, proliferation, acquisition of effector functions, and secretion of inflammatory cytokines and chemokines.
-This sequence of events leads to killing of CD19-expressing target cells.
+YESCARTA® and TECARTUS® are CD19 directed genetically modified autologous T-cell immunotherapy products that bind to CD19-expressing cancer cells and normal B cells.
+Following anti-CD19 chimeric antigen receptor (CAR) T-cell engagement with CD19-expressing target cells, the CD28 co-stimulatory domains and CD3-zeta signaling domain activate downstream signaling cascades that lead to T-cell activation, proliferation, acquisition of effector functions, and secretion of inflammatory cytokines and chemokines.
+This sequence of events leads to killing of CD-19 expressing target cells.

-Important points to consider before you administer YESCARTA®
+Important points to consider before you administer YESCARTA® or TECARTUS®